Aon Abbas

 Aon Abbas is a Pakistani politician who is serving as member of the Senate of Pakistan from the Punjab Province since March 2021.
 He was the Special Assistant to the Prime Minister on E-commerce from November 2021 till April 2022.
 He belongs to the Pakistan Tehreek-e-Insaf.

 Political career

 He was elected to the Senate of Pakistan on a general seat from Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) in the 2021 Pakistani Senate election.

 On 4 June 2022, he was appointed as the President of the PTI's South Punjab chapter by Imran Khan, the chairman of the party.

-In August 2023, he left PTI and presidency of PTI's South Punjab chapter because of May 9 riots and condemned the involvement of his party in the violence.